IRON CURTAIN and FALL of the WALL

 Check point Charly 2007 11 and 12 November 1989: euphoria

-The Berlin Wall was a physical barrier separating West Berlin from the German Democratic Republic (GDR) (East Germany), including East Berlin.
+The Berlin Wall (the frontier) was a physical barrier separating West Berlin from the German Democratic Republic (GDR) (East Germany), including East Berlin.
 The longer inner German border demarcated the border between East and West Germany.
 Both borders came to symbolize the Iron Curtain between Western and Eastern Europe.

 On the 9th of November, 1989, the Border separating Western from Eastern Germany was effectively opened.
 The following days were most unusual for the whole of Germany - considering the usual German ways, one could almost speak of anarchy: Shops stayed open as long as they wanted (the usual, mandatory closing time was 6:30pm in 1989), a GDR passport served as a free ticket for public transport, and in general there were more exceptions than rules in those days.
 Of course, Berlin was in the focal point of these changes.
 The Fall of the Berlin Wall, which will always be used as a symbol for the end of the Cold War, made the "West" available in the middle of the "East", resulting in widespread chaos.
 Later - much later - normality took hold again.